Best Portable Guitar Amp

 If you’re searching for the best portable guitar amp this review should be able to help you out.
 These amplifiers are perfect for camping, playing around town or just practicing in a secluded place where nobody will bug you.
 And, they’re made by some of the best names in the guitar amp industry.
 They might be small, but they pack great value when it comes to tone, usefulness and just plain fun.

-Here’s a look a five of the top portable guitar amps out there.
-They each run on batteries but can make use of an AC adapter as well, Most have onboard effects, and all are lightweight and easy to tote around town.
+Here’s a look a some of the top portable guitar amps out there.
+They each run on batteries but can make use of an AC adapter as well.
+Most have onboard effects, and all are lightweight and easy to tote around town.
 With many, you can even run a line out to a PA system or recording device if you are so inclined.

 On to the gear!

 My top recommendation is the .
 This mini monster has been my go-to portable guitar amp for over a year.
 It sounds fantastic, and while at only three watts it is less powerful than other amps in this article is sounds just as big.
 Blackstar Fly

 There are controls for Gain, Volume, EQ, Delay and Delay Level.
 There is also an OD switch, which makes the Fly operate almost like a 2-channel amp.
 The design is simple, but the sound is really impressive.

 The choice of including a delay effect is a little strange for an amp this size, but realize that there is an optional extension speaker available for the Fly.

 The Fly is the amp I grab when I feel like plugging an electric guitar, but would rather play on the back deck or somewhere there is no power outlet.
 I included this amp in my list of top mini guitar amps, and wrote a full review of the Blackstar Fly as well.